The Pro Bono Program: Frequently Asked Questions

 The Pro Bono Program strives to find an appropriate pro bono opportunity for every student that requests one.
 All available projects are advertised to students through email alerts and are viewable in GoodWorks.

-A. In-House Projects: These projects require either a semester or yearlong commitment of approximately 3-8 hours per week.
-They offer students hands-on experience with a variety of legal tasks including research, writing, client interviewing, and for students with third-year practice certificates, the opportunity for court appearances.
+A. In-House Projects: These projects require either a semester or year- long commitment of approximately 3-8 hours per week.
+They offer students hands-on experience with a variety of legal tasks including research, writing, client interviewing, and for students with third-year practice certificates, the opportunity to make court appearances.
 Applications are required and space is limited.
-Examples of such projects include the Hunton & Williams Pro Bono Partnership and the Access to Justice Partnership.
+Examples of such projects include the Hunton & Williams Pro Bono Partnership and the Pro Bono Systems Change Practicum.

 B. Ad-Hoc Projects: These short-term pro bono opportunities are typically initiated by outside organizations, local attorneys or Law School faculty members.
 These projects generally have more limited and less structured time commitments.
 Some can be done remotely.

 C. Student-Initiated Projects: Students may also develop their own pro bono projects.
-To begin the process, students should directly contact the organization they wish to volunteer for.
+To begin the process, students should contact the organization they are interested in working with.
 If the organization is willing and able to host them as a volunteer, they should complete the appropriate Student-Initiated Pro Bono Project Form using GoodWorks.
 The form will be submitted to the staff of the Pro Bono Program for approval.
+Students should not begin work on a student-initiated project until it has been approved.

-To see a list of where past students have volunteered, please see the retained projects tab in the online pro bono system.
+To view a list of where students have volunteered in previous years, go to the retained projects tab in GoodWorks.

-Volunteering for a faculty member on a pro bono matter (e.g., amicus brief or policy advocacy) for which the student is uncompensated will qualify.
-Assistance with the faculty member’s scholarly research does not qualify.
+Volunteering for a faculty member on a pro bono matter (e.g., amicus brief or policy advocacy project) will qualify.
+Assistance with the faculty member’s academic or scholarly research does not qualify.
+The student may not receive any financial compensation for hours to be qualified as pro bono.

 Does work done for my summer employer qualify?

-Pro bono work completed over the summer will qualify for the Pro Bono Challenge only if it is done in addition to any work normally required by the student’s summer employer and the student is uncompensated during the period the work is performed.
-Summer pro bono projects should be approved in advance by emailing firstname.lastname@example.org.
+Pro bono work completed over the summer will qualify for the Pro Bono Challenge only if it is done in addition to any work normally required by the student’s summer employer.
+The student must not be financially compensated during the period the work is performed.
+Summer pro bono projects should be approved in advance by emailing email@example.com.

 Do judicial clerkships qualify as pro bono?

-Clerking for an individual judge does not qualify, but volunteer work for a court program (e.g., drug or family treatment courts) may count if the work otherwise meets the definition of qualifying pro bono.
-Contact email@example.com to verify that your volunteer assignment with a court will count towards the Pro Bono Challenge.
+Clerking or interning for an individual judge does not qualify, but volunteer work for a court program that assists pro se litigants may count if the work otherwise meets the definition of qualifying pro bono.
+Contact firstname.lastname@example.org to verify that your volunteer assignment with a court will count towards the Pro Bono Challenge.

 Does work for a political campaign qualify?

 Fundraising and other organizing projects for a partisan campaign are not considered pro bono.
 Nonpartisan poll monitoring that has attorney supervision can qualify for pro bono credit.
-Volunteering for a legislative committee also qualifies.
+Volunteering for a legislative committee under attorney supervision also qualifies.

 Does translating work qualify?

-Translation (written or oral) work that is performed in conjunction with a law-related pro bono case qualifies.
+Translation (written or oral) of legal documents and/or proceedings that is performed in conjunction with a pro bono case qualifies.

 Does travel time qualify?